MonBoza/CapstoneMVP/NeuroSpaceLog.md

 - Chat about interview (for 30 minutes)
   - working on styling again because it looks like a bunch of different people who didn't discus the design just winged it. (it was me I didn't discus it with me)

-## 6:00 - 6:45

 - got distracted and started trying to make comment work.
 I do know its an issue of of state but I cant figure it out yet.

+## 6:00 - 6:45

+- now I will work on styling